aiven/devportal/docs/platform/howto/saml/add-identity-providers.rst

 Add identity providers
 =======================

-Security Assertion Markup Language (SAML) is a standard for exchanging authentication and authorization data between an identity provider (IdP) and a service provider.
-You can set up SAML authentication in Aiven with your company's preferred IdP.
+You can give your organization users access to Aiven through an identity provider (IdP).

-To set up a SAML authentication method for your organization in Aiven, there are three steps:
+To set up single sign-on through an IdP for your organization:

-1. Configure the SAML authentication method in the Aiven Console
+1. Add the identity provider in the Aiven Console.
-2. Configure SAML on your IdP
+2. Configure SAML on your IdP.
-3. Enable the SAML authentication method in the Aiven Console
+3. Finalize the setup in the Aiven Console using information from your IdP.

+????????
-4. Log in with the SAML authentication method
+4. Link  Log in with the SAML authentication method ?????????

 Setup instructions for specific providers are available on the following pages: